oakhamis/Climate_Change_Statistics/README.md

 ## Correlation

-Correlation is assessed between sea levels and the mass of ice sheets in both Greenland and Antarctica.
+Correlation is assessed between sea levels rise and the mass of ice sheets in both Greenland and Antarctica.

 ## Regression Analysis